-Version Number Author Purpose of change Date 1.0 E Kemp Reviewed Mar 2018 2.0 K Coupe Comprehensively reviewed and updated in line with 7 Nov GDPR & DPA 2018, compliance with guidance and 2018 Cttee legislation and inclusion of version control mtg 3.0 K Coupe Comprehensively reviewed and updated in line with 27 Feb Keeping Children Safe in Education 2018 and Ofsted 2019 Cttee guidance: Inspecting Safeguarding in early years, mtg education and skills settings (Oct 2018) 4.0 N.Powers Updated to take account of: Covid-19 pandemic; 06/08/2020 C.Ajayi changes to the DfE Guidance "Keeping Children Safe Cttee Mtg N Powers in Education" (Sept 2020); wording re. agency staff amended and wording included with regards to "children who need a social worker".
+Version Number Author Purpose of change Date 1.0 E Kemp Reviewed Mar 2018 2.0 K Coupe Comprehensively reviewed and updated in line with 7 Nov GDPR & DPA 2018, compliance with guidance and 2018 Cttee legislation and inclusion of version control mtg 3.0 K Coupe Comprehensively reviewed and updated in line with 27 Feb Keeping Children Safe in Education 2018 and Ofsted 2019 Cttee guidance: Inspecting Safeguarding in early years, education and skills settings (Oct 2018) mtg 4.0 C.Ajayi Updated to take account of: Covid-19 pandemic; 06/08/2020 N Powers changes to the DfE Guidance "Keeping Children Safe Cttee Mtg in Education" (Sept 2020); wording re. agency staff amended and wording included with regards to "children who need a social worker".
+5.0 K Coupe, Updated as follows: 29/04/2021 N Powers & Inclusion of a statement with regards to the Pre- Cttee via A Shipton school's "Gloucestershire Encompass" commitment; email re-jig order so "Gloucestershire Encompass" comes before "Whistleblowing"; (quorate) Keeping Children Safe in Education 2020 (updated) January 2021 post EU exit), Working towards Safeguarding Children 2018 (updated 9 December 2020); In relation to one to one situations and staff being vulnerable to allegations or complaints; and Reference to the new Safer Recruitment Policy replacing Safer Recruitment section in this policy